What Are Cicadas? An Introduction To These Fascinating Insects

 Nymphs are the juvenile form of cicadas, and they spend most of their lives underground, feeding on plant sap.
 Nymphs molt several times as they grow, shedding their exoskeleton to accommodate their increasing size.
 This process can take several years for periodical cicadas.

-See also The Cicada Lifecycle: How Long Do Cicadas Live?
+See also Cicada Habitats: Where Do Cicadas Live?

 Adult Stage